ttappr/powershell-interactor/README.md

 ## Manifest V3

-This extension is implemented in compliance with Manifest V3.
+This extension is implemented in accordance with Manifest V3.
 For more information, refer to [Overview of Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/).

 > Manifest V3 (Manifest V3) is a major step forward in steering towards our